Denoder/nuxt-module-alternatives/@nuxtjs-alt/proxy/readme.md

 This module creates a file in your `buildDir` called `nuxt-http-proxy.ts` which will handle all of the proxying you set within your nuxt config.
 The config is similar to what vite has except that this one creates a physical file which is needed for production.

 **Version 2.0+**
 New options have been added to the proxy module.
 The proxies now need to be moved into a `proxies` property (example provided below).
-An `interceptors` property has been added so that proxying applies to the native `$fetch` in nitro and via client side.
-Same for the `@nuxtjs-alt/http` module.
+A `fetch` property has been added so that proxying applies to the native `$fetch` in nitro and via client side.
 An `enableProxy` property has been added if you would like to disable the `http-proxy` creation for some reason.

 **Configuration**